 The Dust Bowl during the 1930s made life even harder for the people living in the Southern Plains of the U.S. The states of Oklahoma, Texas, Kansas, New Mexico and Colorado experienced nearly a decade of drought and extreme dust storms.
 These severe conditions affected about one hundred million acres of land and killed crops, cattle and people.
 The Dust Bowl only added to the economic disaster that made up the “Dirty Thirties”.

 Historically, the value of homes has steadily increased over time.
-However, there have been periods of time when the value of homes decreased for various reasons.
+However, there have been periods when the value of homes decreased for various reasons.
 These periods of downturn usually happen every decade or so.

 Below is a chart showing housing starts from 1953 to 2020.
 Again, the grey areas indicate periods of recession.
-As you can clearly see, housing starts (the number of homes beginning to be built) drop during economic downturns and go up when the economy is strong.
+As you can see, housing starts (the number of homes beginning to be built) drop during economic downturns and go up when the economy is strong.

 I was a mortgage broker at the time, and it was the wild, wild west for us.
 Mortgage bankers could make 1-3% of the loan amount, and anyone could become a loan broker.
 The barrier to entry was a real estate license, and some didn’t even bother to get that.